ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 3. Verbal communication after a game:

-   * General chat – both allies and opponents can use this chat.
+   * General chat – both allies and opponents can write there.

-Of these communication methods, the most informative is pinging of teammates.
-Everything else should be disabled in the game settings.
-In the vast majority of cases, this communication is uninformative.
-Players typically use it to vent.
+The most informative communication type is pinging teammates.
+All other options should be disabled in the game settings, as they are generally uninformative.
+Players often use verbal communication and emotion icons to vent their frustrations.

-Teammates' pings can also have an emotional tone if they're spammed.
-In this case, this player should be individually muted.
+Teammates' pings can convey an emotional tone when they are spammed.
+In this situation, the player should mute the specific teammate individually.

-**Thirdly**, playing with friends reduces the quality of games.
+**Thirdly**, playing with friends lowers the quality of games.
 The amplification of emotions in groups is a well-known psychological phenomenon.
-It is confirmed by such phenomena as [emotional contagion](https://en.wikipedia.org/wiki/Emotional_contagion), the crowd effect, [collective effervescence](https://en.wikipedia.org/wiki/Collective_effervescence), and others.
-Experiencing any strong emotions drains willpower.
-This interferes with self-control and provokes impulsive actions.
+Some concepts confirm it as [emotional contagion](https://en.wikipedia.org/wiki/Emotional_contagion), the crowd effect, [collective effervescence](https://en.wikipedia.org/wiki/Collective_effervescence), and others.
+Experiencing intense emotions depletes willpower.
+This interferes with self-control and may lead to impulsive actions.

-**Fourth**, the player must replenish his willpower during and after the session.
-Roy Baumeister's experiments have shown that ego depletion can be partially offset by consuming glucose.
-The scientist recommends foods with a low [**glycemic index**](https://en.wikipedia.org/wiki/Glycemic_index), which are digested slowly.
-He also emphasizes the importance of adequate sleep.
-Lack of sleep disrupts the body's overall glucose metabolism.
-This affects self-control.
+**Fourth**, the player should replenish his willpower during and after the gaming session.
+Research by Roy Baumeister indicates that consuming glucose can mitigate ego depletion.
+He recommends foods with a low [**glycemic index**](https://en.wikipedia.org/wiki/Glycemic_index), which are digested slowly.
+Additionally, the scientist highlights the importance of getting adequate sleep.
+Lack of sleep disrupts the body's overall glucose metabolism and can negatively impact self-control.

 ### 1.2.3 Repeatable context